 Cost segregation enables the investor to mitigate tax liabilities and preserve wealth by accelerating these deductions much quicker.
 Ask O&S how we can help you with this.

 Read some compelling Cost Segregation Studies on different property types at Engineered Tax Services.

 R&D Tax Credit

-Most U.S. states have the Research and Development Tax Credit, a permanent federal tax incentive meant to stimulate the manufacturing industry through innovation and technical design.
-While the R&D Tax Credit was available since 1981, tax regulations that were finalized in December 2003 significantly increased the types of activities that qualify for the credit.
+The majority of states in the U.S. offer a Research and Development Tax Credit.
+This is a permanent federal tax incentive that is meant to provide stimulation in the manufacturing industry through technical design and innovation.
+Though the R&D Tax Credit has been available since 1981, it was only through tax regulations that were finalized in December of 2003 that significantly grew the different types of activities that qualified for the credit.

-Companies of all sizes and even different industries now qualify.
-You no longer need to develop a product or process that was new to the industry, only new to them.
-These dollar-for-dollar tax credits are for manufacturers, tool and die / job shops, plastic mold injection, software developers, architectural and engineering firms, construction contractors, food processors, chemical companies, agribusiness, and apparel/textile companies, among others.
+A wide variety of companies across a number of different industries will now qualify.
+You do not need to develop a process or product that is new to an industry.
+These types of dollar-for-dollar tax credits are for tool and die / job shops, manufacturers, software developers, plastic mold injection, engineering & architectural firms, food processors, construction contractors, agribusiness, chemical companies, and textile/apparel companies, among a number of others.

-Less than one-third of eligible companies realize they qualify for the R&D tax credit and even the companies that have taken the credits are not claiming everything they are fully entitled to.
-Take a closer look at this R&D Credits Overview developed by Engineered Tax Services.
+Fewer than one-third of companies that are eligible realize they now qualify for an R&D tax credit.
+Even companies that have utilized the credit are often not claiming all that they are fully entitled to.
+Be sure to take a closer look at the R&D Credits Overview that has been developed by Engineered Tax Services.

 Common tax saving strategies

 - Timing of income, expenses, and asset acquisitions for both your company and family’s tax effects